Posts Categorised: Field

 Dogs can be failed if they see another dog run a series before they run.
 Do your best to keep your dog inside the holding blind and not peeking around, over, or even under the blind.
 Also, do your best to keep your dog quiet so you don’t disturb the running dog.

-If your dog takes a dump in the blind, try to let the marshal know so no one has to find it by accident.
+If your dog takes a dump in the blind, let the marshal know so no one has to find it by accident.

 To the line